 Seeking to explain the value of your Toastmasters Club to your colleagues?
-Check out the features, benefits and value chart and Toastmasters’ corporate marketing presentation.
+Check out the features, benefits, and value chart and Toastmasters’ corporate marketing presentation.
 Looking for ideas on how to run a successful Corporate Club?
-Look up top 10 tips for corporate clubs shared at District 91’s first-ever Corporate Club Officer training session in 2014.
-There is also a fantastic resource, the 6 Steps to Successful Corporate Clubs.
+Look up the top 10 tips for corporate clubs shared at District 91’s first-ever Corporate Club Officer training session in 2014.
+There is also a fantastic resource in the 6 Steps to Successful Corporate Clubs.

 Corporate club administration